 In 2018, two riders fell 34 feet and several others suffered injuries after a Daytona Beach rollercoaster derailed.
 Another accident at Universal Studios in Orlando led to a Guatemalan guest’s death on the King Kong ride after he suffered a heart attack and died.
 Later, the family sued Universal for not providing Spanish translated health and safety instructions for the intense thrill ride.

-Amusement park accidents can lead to especially dangerous consequences, from broken bones and fractures to cardiovascular incidents to traumatic concussions from roller coasters.
+Amusement park accidents can lead to especially dangerous consequences, from broken bones and fractures to cardiovascular incidents to traumatic concussions from thrill rides.

 If you suffer injuries due to an amusement park accident in Florida, help is available.
 You can file a personal injury lawsuit to pay for medical expenses, lost wages, emotional trauma, and other damages.
 Contact a Florida theme park accident attorney as soon as possible to learn about your legal options.